Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 Rancher Prime

 SUSE® offers a full stack for your container workloads.
-This best practice document describes how you can make use of this offerings for your installation of SAP Edge Integration Cell.
+This best practice document describes how you can make use of this offerings for your installation of Edge Integration Cell included with SAP Integration Suite.
 The operations of SAP Edge Integration Cell and/or SAP Integration Suite are not covered in this document.

 Disclaimer: Documents published as part of the SUSE Best Practices series have been contributed voluntarily by SUSE employees and third parties.
 They are meant to serve as examples of how particular actions can be performed.
 They have been compiled with utmost attention to detail.
 However, this does not guarantee complete accuracy.
 SUSE cannot verify that actions described in these documents do what is claimed or whether actions described have unintended consequences.
 SUSE LLC, its affiliates, the authors, and the translators may not be held liable for possible errors or the consequences thereof.